SirDap/tripodvideoninja/_posts/2016-01-03-reverse-engineering-xavcs-xml-for-info.markdown

 ---
 layout: post
-title:  "How to Read XAVC-S XML Files for FPS Info"
+title:  "Reverse Engineering XAVC-S XML Files for Info"
 date:   2016-01-03 18:15:56 -0500
-categories: livestream hdv
+categories: codecs sony metadata
 ---

 Many new Sony video cameras (like the [FDR-AX100](http://www.sony.com/electronics/handycam-camcorders/fdr-ax100) and [HDR-CX900](http://www.sony.com/electronics/handycam-camcorders/hdr-cx900)) record into the new XAVC-S format.
 XAVC-S writes to mp4 container files, and along side them sit nice little XML files with metadata.

+The following is what i've unearthed from poking around the SD card.
+This post may not be particuarly useful per se, but it's more a log of some observations.

+### Test Setup

 The AX100 has three FPS settings when recording to the XAVC-S HD file format (60p, 30p and 24p) and two when recording to XAVS-S 4K (30p and 24p).
 Turns out the FPS information is tucked away in the XML file quite neatly!

 Interestingly, the bitrate which differentiates XAVC-S HD (50 Mbps) and XAVC-S 4K (60 Mbps) is not present in the clip XML.
 It is however present in `M4ROOT/MEDIAPRO.XML` file!

-To test this i took 5 shots:
+For this test i took 5 shots:

 * XAVC-S HD, 60 fps
 * XAVC-S HD, 30 fps
 * XAVC-S HD, 24 fps